Powerlearnproject/se-assignment-2-introduction-to-software-engineering-oRocket/README.md

     - Conduct post-project evaluations and document lessons learned.
     - Release project resources and formally close the project.

-Challenges in Managing Software Projects:
+`Challenges in Managing Software Projects`:
 1. Scope Creep:
       Uncontrolled changes or continuous growth in project scope can lead to delays and cost overruns.
 Managing scope and maintaining focus on project objectives is crucial.